Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] the checks may still be in progress on the volume
 - [ ] the check has passed

-### Can you create lAM security credentials for existing users?
+### Can you create IAM security credentials for existing users?

 - [x] Yes, existing users can have security credentials associated with their account.
-- [ ] No, lAM requires that all users who have credentials set up are not existing users
+- [ ] No, IAM requires that all users who have credentials set up are not existing users
 - [ ] No, security credentials are created within GROUPS, and then users are associated to GROUPS at a later time.
-- [ ] Yes, but only lAM credentials, not ordinary security credentials.
+- [ ] Yes, but only IAM credentials, not ordinary security credentials.

 ### Can I move a Reserved Instance from one Region to another?